ekiefl/pooltool/README.md

 ## Developers

 A small note.
-If you don't have the ability to create isolated python environments, I would recommend intalling `conda` ([here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)) so you can isolate pooltool from your other business.
+If you don't have the ability to create isolated python environments, I would recommend installing `conda` ([here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)) so you can isolate pooltool from your other business.

 **First**, create a new, python environment that uses Python 3.8.10.